-Subsequent to the series 2022 bond and BAN issuance, Tolland will have approximately \$43.6 million in direct debt outstanding.
-The town expects to issue additional new-money debt during the next few years as part of the CIP, which we do next expect will alter our view of the debt profile.
-This debt should total approximately \$18 million.
-Tolland also expects to finance more pay-as-you-go capital needs, supported by ARPA funds during the next couple of years.
+Subsequent to the series 2023 bond and BAN issuance, Tolland will have approximately \$44.6 million in direct debt outstanding.
+The town expects to issue additional new-money debt during the next few years as part of the CIP.
+The town does not have any sizable bond issuances planned that will materially alter our view of the debt profile.
+Tolland also expects to finance more pay-as-you-go capital needs, supported by ARPA funds, during the next couple of years.